heptarch/heptarch.github.io/drafts/demon.md

  read, their newspapers wilting with damp---lamps lit at midday---and even the bronze likeness of George
  Stephenson, that commanding and self-willed statesman of the Railway, is asleep.
- There is a low-pitched explosion and a screech, muffled by vapour.
+ There is a low-pitched explosion and a screech, both muffled by vapour.
  The stationmaster turns in his chair, mutters some imprecation, and continues dreaming of rarebit and hot rum.